CharlesIrvineKC/mozart/README.md

 # What is Business Process Management (BPM)?

-The goals of Business Process Management are:

-* Better Process Reliablibility
-* Faster Process Execugtion
-* Reduced Training Requirements
-* Incremental Process Improvement
-* Provide Process Metrics
-* Cost Savings

-Business Process Managemnt is implemented with the aid of a BPM platform of some sort.
-There are are dozens of commerical BPM platforms and they can be quite expensive, potentially costing millions of dollars a year.
+Business Process Management (BPM) is the organized and directed activity of a company to control, monitor and improve the quality of their business processes.
+They do this with the aid of a BPM platform made available by dozens of commercial vendors.

 BPM platforms provide the following functions: